 It is well-known that users preferences on items are diverse.
-That is, the intents of a user for liking items are varied across different items.
-For example, a user may favor a product due to its \emph{quality} and \emph{brand}, and prefer another one just because of its \emph{good-looking appearance}.
+That is, the cause for a user to like an item are varied across different items.
+For example, a user may favor a product due to its \emph{quality} and \emph{brand}, while prefer another one just because of its \emph{aesthetic appearance}.
 Because multimodal information provides rich features that directly describe different aspects and even evidences of users' opinion on those aspects (e.g., comments), it has also been exploited to model the diverse preferences of users towards various items.
-To achieve the goal, existing methods either learn an attention vector for different aspects with respect to the target user-item pair~\cite{zhang2017joint} or update the target item/user vector based on the multimodal features of the target items~\cite{liu2018MAML,cheng20183ncf,cheng2018aspect,chin2018anr}.
-The success of the aforementioned methods is largely attributed to their effectiveness of exploiting multimodal information to learn better user and item representations. we argue that they have not disentangled the multimodal features to mine the contributions of different modality features to users' preference for each factor of an item.
+To achieve this, existing methods either learn an attention vector for different aspects with respect to the target user-item pair~\cite{zhang2017joint} or update the target item/user vector based on the multimodal features of the target items~\cite{liu2018MAML,cheng2018aspect,chin2018anr}.
+The success of the aforementioned methods is largely attributed to their effectiveness of exploiting multimodal information to learn better user and item representations.
+We argue that they have not fully utilized the multimodal information.
+This is because they do not disentangle the multimodal features to mine the relative contributions of different modality features to users' preference for each factor of an item.

-Firstly, the prominent factors exhibited by different modalities are different.
-For example, user reviews contain more user's opinions on the factors of such as \emph{quality} and \emph{comfort} for items~\cite{chen2018neural,cheng20183ncf,cheng2018aspect,chin2018anr}.
-In contrast, item images can help capture more user preferences on the visual appearance (like \emph{color} and \emph{type})~\cite{mcauley2015image,he2016vbpr}.
-Existing multimodal-based CF models usually exploit the features of multimodal information without distinguishing the feature differences between different modalities~\cite{zhang2016collaborative,zhang2017joint,guo2018multi}.
-For example, JRL~\cite{zhang2017joint} adopts a concatenation function to merge representations from three views; TranSearch~\cite{guo2018multi} leverages a deep neural network to fuse multimodal representations using a non-linear function.
-Apparently, those studies have not considered the different contributions of multimodal information on the factor-level for users' preference modeling.
+Firstly, the salient factors captured by different modalities are different.
+For example, user reviews contain more of users' opinions on factors such as \emph{quality} and \emph{comfort}~\cite{cheng2018aspect,chin2018anr}.
+In contrast, item images capture more of user preferences concerning visual appearance (like \emph{color} and \emph{type})~\cite{mcauley2015image,he2016vbpr}.
+Existing multimodal CF models usually exploit the features of multimodal information without distinguishing the feature differences between different modalities~\cite{zhang2016collaborative,zhang2017joint,guo2018multi}.
+For example, TranSearch~\cite{guo2018multi} uses a deep neural network to fuse multimodal representations using a non-linear function.
+The previous studies have not considered the differing contributions of multimodal information at the factor-level for users' preference modeling.